 August

 Now that we’ve come to the end of summer, mow your lawn only as needed rather than on a fixed schedule.
 Be sure to keep fertilizing lawns to increase energy stores for winter.
-Your final feeding should be scheduled for about 6-8 weeks prior to the first expected frost.
+Your final feeding should be scheduled for about 6-8 weeks before the first expected frost.

 September